nouryxd/microservices-with-node/24-basics-of-docker/notes/docker-commands.md

   - docker logs [container id]

 - Execute an additional command in a container

   - docker exec -it [container id] [command]
     - -it
       - Allow us to provide input to the container

 - Get shell access in a container

-  - docker exec -it [container id] sh
+  - docker [run/exec] -it [container id] sh

+- Build Dockerfile
+  - In project directory:
+    - docker build .

 ## Flags